exercism/website-copy/tracks/go/exercises/hamming/mentoring.md

 * Is the error formatted correctly?
 For example the error [should not be capitalized or have punctuation](https://github.com/golang/go/wiki/CodeReviewComments#error-strings).
 * Did they use a combination of `errors.New` and `fmt.Sprintf`?
 Hint at `golint` and `fmt.Errorf`.
 * Did they use `fmt.Errorf` for a non-interpolated string?
 It may be worth suggesting they use `errors.New` in these cases to explicitly indicate that no interpolation will be occurring.
 Encouraging early exposure to the `errors` package might start benefitting them immediately, e.g., `errors.Wrap`.
 * Did they return `-1` or `0` in the error case?
-Point out that returning the zero value is more idiomatic, and that returning `-1` (or any other flag value) isn't necessary in go.
+Point out that in some languages, returning an out of band value (like -1) is necessary since you can't have multiple return values, but that in Go, the convention is to return an error and the zero value.

 **Comments: the Go community has strong opinions and great guidelines**
 * Do they not have comments at all?
 Suggest that they try out `golint`.
 Maybe something like _I'd recommend taking a moment to run `golint` on your package, and follow the trail to making the linter happy.
 Linting is definitely not something that people would recommend breaking the build for, but `golint` tends to complain about things that the Go community has strong preferences about, so it can be a really useful tool for learning about making your Go look more Go-ish._